bitpay/php-kiosk-demo-laravel/README.md

 Unit & integration tests:

-Create `application-test.yaml` with test configuration (based on application-example.yaml) Run `./vendor/bin/phpunit` (they send real requests to the BitPay API so don't use them on prod env).
+Create `application-test.yaml` with test configuration (based on application-example.yaml - they send real requests to the BitPay API so don't use them on prod env)
+Run `./vendor/bin/phpunit`.